JekaterinaS/The-hometask-integration-testing/README.md

 ---

 # Setup

 - Run yarn install to install all dependencies.
-- Run yarn test to run your tests.
-- The console output will show you the result

 # Tests

-Run nmp install to install all dependencies.
-You can debug your solution using the comand "npm run debug".
-The console output will show you the result.
+- Run test jest to run tests.
+- The console output will show you the result.